THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 In 2002, the Bush Administration began conferences for faith-based groups.
 President Bush and David Kuo, then-deputy director of the Office of Faith-Based Initiatives, visited Daniels’ Holy Redeemer Church.
 A political independent and close friend of Reverend Jesse Louis Jackson, Sr., Daniels took a controversial stand two years later, endorsing George W. Bush primarily on the basis of his faith-based initiative.
-Daniels continues to serve as Pastor of Milwaukee’s Holy Redeemer Institutional Church of God in Christ.
+Daniels served as Pastor of Milwaukee’s Holy Redeemer Institutional Church of God in Christ.

 Bishop Sedgwick Daniels was interviewed by The HistoryMakers on November 28, 2007.

 Bishop Sedgwick Daniels passed away on November 12, 2023 at the age of sixty-four.